-Gather public filings and financial statements for the relevant period.
 When a company's stock price declines, plaintiffs frequently file a securities fraud class action and allege that the company intentionally misrepresented or omitted material facts.
 Defendants often get these cases dismissed by showing that the information was protected by the safe harbor for forward-looking statements, that plaintiff's allegations fail to raise a strong inference of scienter (intentional or reckless conduct), and/or that the allegedly omitted facts were actually disclosed.
-Although federal statutes prohibit parties from taking discovery in these cases while a motion to dismiss is pending, courts routinely examine a company's public statements to evaluate the legitimacy of the plaintiff's claims based on the information available to the market.5 Collecting and reviewing these materials early provides a preliminary indication of the strength of the plaintiff's case.
+Although federal statutes prohibit parties from taking discovery in these cases while a motion to dismiss is pending, courts routinely examine a company's public statements to evaluate the legitimacy of a plaintiff's claims based on the information available to the market.
+Collecting and reviewing these materials early provides a preliminary indication of the strength of the plaintiff's case.